Camp Howze, South Korea: History

-Originally a US Marine Corps—divisional level—command post (1953–1955) for the 1st Marine Division.
+Originally a US Marine Corps—divisional level—command post for the 1st Marine Division 1953–1955, named Tonggu.

 In 1955, when the Marines departed Korea, the 24th Infantry Division of the US Army placed their headquarters on the site.
 In 1957 the camp became the division headquarters for the 1st Cavalry Division, which in 1960 named the camp after Major General Howze, who had organized and trained the division from 1921 to 1925.
+The division was re-flagged (Note: Administrative reflagging (officially known as a "transfer less personnel and equipment"), human beings, weapons, vehicles, and barracks did not move.) as the 2nd Infantry Division in 1965.